haven-life/amorphic-server/README.md

         /your-application - where all your app code lives /common - where all the code that is common across your applications lives

+Create a `schema.json` file in your application directory which will contain your data schema information for persistor to persist your data to the database.

+Note: The `schema.json` file needs at least an opening and a closing curly brace.

 Start the application:

     $ node app.js --port <available port>